Creating and Uploading Your Participant File

 Before uploading your participant data file into your Employee Engagement project, be sure that the participant file contains a row for each participant with the participant’s first name, last name, and email address listed.
 Click here to review hierarchy types.

-The file also must contain the Metadata that we will use to construct the hierarchy.
-Metadata are variables that can be used to create our hierarchy or to segment data in our dashboards.
+The file also must contain the metadata that we will use to construct the hierarchy.
+Metadata are fields that can be used to create our hierarchy or to segment data in our dashboards.

 Qtip: If you have one, your Unique Identifier column can act as the Employee ID.

-Once you have finished formatting your participants file, save your participant file as a .CSV (UTF-8) or .TSV file and upload the file to your participant list in the Participants tab using the Import Participants option pictured below.
+Once you have finished formatting your participants file, save your participant file as a .CSV (UTF-8) or .TSV file and upload the file to your participant list in the Participants tab using the Import from file option pictured below.